-Slowly but surely, the Washington DC Metro area employment market is improving and providing more options for top performing candidates.
-If you were fortunate enough to hire during the most recent recession, you probably had the pick of the litter.
+The current Washington DC Metro area job market is strong and often providing multiple employment options for in-demand candidates.
+If you hired during the last recession, you probably had the pick of the litter.
 You could simply post a job advertisement on the internet and receive dozens of highly qualified applications.
-Turn the page to 2013 and you may be singing a different tune.
-Premier candidates are frequently receiving multiple offers, resulting in vacancies remaining open for weeks, if not months.
+Turn the page to present day and you’re likely singing a different tune.
+Premier candidates are frequently receiving several offers, resulting in vacancies remaining open for weeks, if not months.
 While there are no infallible solutions to this problem, there are several key approaches you can take to improve your odds of landing your top candidate.

 1) Set realistic expectations.